Osiris: New Dawn: Early access release

 The game was released onto Steam's early access program on September 28, 2016, accompanied by a new trailer.
 When it was released, the developers were still working on refining and broadening the gameplay.
 In a press release, Brian McRae said the game's release was the "very beginning of this epic journey", and noted their plans to continue to update and expand the game based on player's feedback.
 Since the initial Early Access release, many features have been added to the game, including craftable spaceships.
 One of the biggest additions to the game during early access so far was the "Prometheus II Unearthed" update, which was released on April 27, 2017.
 The update added a large amount of new content, including more explorable areas, more weapons, and more enemies.
 In March, McRae told PC Gamer that around 85% of the content suggested by the community had not yet been added to the game.
 He mentioned plans to add the ability to build "complex space stations" and possibly being able to build biospheres on a space station allowing players to grow food.

+End of Development

+On April 23rd the developer posted an update, officially ending development of the game with a promise, that Multiplayer servers would continue to say online.